 - Under unusual atmospheric conditions, it is sometimes possible to see over the horizon.
 This results in a form of mirage called a Fata Morgana.

 - What optical phenomena explains this natural phenomena?

 - What atmospheric conditions are needed for a Fata Morgana to occur?

 - Explain why the light takes the path that it does in this kind of mirage.

-- Identify the material if the speed of light in the material is the following fraction of the speed of light (c) in a vacuum…
+- Identify the material if the speed of light (v) in the material is the following fraction of the speed of light (c) in a vacuum…

 - Antireflection coatings